Common Myths About Hypnosis, and how they apply to Comedy Stage Hypnosis Shows.

 Example: People often tell me they were able to stop smoking as a result of a single hypnosis session.
 Good for them!

 Most behavioral change is going to require more dedication and persistence to produce lasting results.
-When working with a Consulting Hypnotist, be prepared to commit to least 4-5 sessions for a singular issue.
+When working with a Consulting Hypnotist, be prepared to commit to an average of 3-5 sessions for most types of problems.

 #5: Hypnotists Are Flamboyant or Weird